maxdemidov/maze-service/README.md

 There are overhead with sending 'S' among all active actors - but it's the price.
 The decision much plainer and needn't extraordinary description as there are only two pieces of code with logic (EventProcessor and UserController actors).
+What about performance, seems it's a little bit faster too.
 I left the previous description underneath.. as it was

 ---